-Lindane, malathion, permethrin, and piperonyl butoxide and pyrethrins products are available generically, while permethrin, and piperonyl butoxide and pyrethrins products are also available over-the-counter in various topical formulations including creams, lotions and shampoos.
-All of the agents approved for the treatment of scabies are prescription only products.
+Lindane, malathion, permethrin and piperonyl butoxide and pyrethrins and spinosad products are available generically, while permethrin, and piperonyl butoxide and pyrethrins products are also available over-the-counter.
+All agents approved for the treatment of scabies are prescription only products.
 Although some data suggest a growing resistance to permethrin in the United States, both the Centers for Disease Control and Prevention as well as the American Academy of Pediatrics continue to recommend permethrin as first-line antiparasitic therapy for treatment of both lice and scabies.
 For the treatment of head lice, therapy should be initiated with permethrin 1% or pyrethrins when resistance is not suspected.
 Malathion may be used in patients who are two years of age or older when resistance to permethrin or pyrethrins is documented or when treatment with these products fails despite their correct use.
 Benzyl alcohol may be a useful alternative due to its unique mechanism of action.
 Lindane, while still widely used, is considered second-line therapy due to toxicity risks.
 17-20